luizClaudioMendes/KotlinForJavaDevelopers/Materia.md

 in the example, it will print 'bcd' because at each step it will get the next char (ch + 1), so when ch = 'a' will print 'b'

+### 'in' checks & ranges
+now we will discuss ranges. ti´s a very convenient feature that has no direct analogous in java.

+#### in
+in is used for two different cases: the first one we already seen it in the previous topic about iterations: for ( i **in** 'a'..'z') {...}

+it is used for iteration

+in can also be used to check for belongin: c **in** 'a'..'z'

+##### in a range
+fun isLetter (c: Char) = c in 'a'..'z' || c in 'A'..'Z'

+isLetter('q') //true
+isLetter('*') // false

+here we check whether a character is a lower case or upper case letter. by checking if it belongs to either the range of lowercase letters or the range of upper case letters.

+##### NOT in a range
+you can use not in, rechecks whether an element is not in the range fun isNotDigit (c: Char) = c **!in** '0'..'9'

+isNotDigit('x') // true

+##### in as a when condition
+you can use in as one condition like this: fun recognize (c: Char) = when (c) {
+	**in** '0'..'9' -> "it´s a digit"
+	**in** 'a'..'z', in 'A'..'Z' -> "it´s a letter"
+	else -> "don´t know"
+}

+#### different ranges
+you can create ranges of different elements. it´s clear what a range of integer numbers or a range of character means but what about the range of strings?

+1..9
+1 until 10
+'a'..'z'
+"ab".."az"
+startDate..endDate

+you can store a range in a variable of the corresponding range type, such range is a regular object. note that under the hood, the check for primitive types is optmized.

+val intRange: IntRange = 1..9
+val anotherIntRange: IntRange = 1 until 10
+val charRange: CharRange = 'a'..'z'
+val stringRange: ClosedRange<String> = "ab".."az"
+val dateRange: ClosedRange<MyDate> = startDate..endDate

+##### check if a string is in a set of strings
+"kotlin" **in** setOf("Java", "Scala")

+we can check if a string is present in a set of strings. in this case it is false.

+##### check if a string is within the alfabetical order of the range
+"kotlin" **in** "Java".."Scala"

+**in** check is combined to the code simply by checkin its bounds. like in java, strings are comparative lexicographically by default or in other words by the alphabetical order.

+so, using our example, k from kotlin is within the range created by J from java and S from Scala